Prajjwal/prajjwal.github.io/_posts/2017-01-10-list-privacy-measures.md

 My one and only gripe with this program is that it isn't open source, which negates every claim of "zero knowledge" and "privacy" that they've made since its conception.
-Fortunately, the three directories that I do need constantly backed up in the cloud are actually `encfs` mounts.
+Fortunately, the three directories that I do need constantly backed up in the cloud are actually `EncFs` mounts.
 I've got a cron job to run `SpiderOakONE --batchmode` every three hours.

 ### file.io